CMHAAorg/cmhaa-website/site/content/_index.md

     stacked_cta_link: /contact-us/
     stacked_cta_text: Enquire about membership
     stacked_image_caption: This is a caption
+  - type: callout-image-text-cta
+    callout_image: img/istockphoto-842866300-1024x1024_membership.jpg
+    callout_title: Interested in joing us?
+    callout_cta_link: /contact-us/
+    callout_description: Our members are united by a commitment to share openly and work collaboratively, so that better, more sustainable mental health outcomes can be achieved for more people.
+Join our global community of business leaders, experts and influencers, and be part of the movement fo positive change in the workplace mental health.
+    callout_cta_text: ENQUIRE ABOUT MEMBERSHIP
   - type: feature-member-stories
     feat_member_intro: Why does mental health matter?
 Read our members' stories and find out.
     feat_member: